JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 @{variables('emailContentText')}
 ```

-Similarly, here's the expression used to extract the response from Azure OpenAI:
+Similarly, here's the expression used to extract the response from Azure OpenAI to a variable:

 ```plain
 first(body('Convert_users_input_text_to_JSON')['choices'])?['message']?['content']